NowDoItAgain/LMP/README.md

-# LMP Lil Miss Pure -  Still Ongoing
+# LMP - Lil Miss Pure (Still Ongoing)

-full website build Lil Miss Pure
+## 1st full website build

+This is a personal project